tsaichiehhuang/BlogHub/README.md

 -   After logging in, the system will determine whether the user is the author of the post.

-    -   If yes (author): the user can edit, delete posts, create comments and delete comment.
+    - If yes (author): The user has the ability to create, edit, and delete both articles and comments.
-    -   If not (common user): the user can only create and delete his/her comments.
+    - If not (common user): Users are only able to create, edit, or delete their own comments.

     ### Post
     #### 📌 Edit Post